ammaralii/interview-preparation-kit/src/main/java/interviews/remotebase/Readme.md

 - Please check the [questions](domain_test) folder to check list of questions asked in previous domain test

 ## HR Screening
+These questions being asked:
+- Introduction about yourself?
+- how you handled a difficult situation?
+- What Are Your Long Term Career Goals?
+Why you join us.

 ![hr_screening.png](resources/hr_screening.png)

 ## Problem Solving